 I attended the Universities of Dundee, Purdue, and Kent at Canterbury.
-For over thirty years I have taught courses in literature and other arts, as well as Access courses for the Open University in the North West of England, mainly in Manchester and Liverpool.
-I have held appointments at the Universities of Manchester (American Studies) and Liverpool (Latin American Studies), teaching American, British and other European literatures, as well as U.S. film studies, photography and visual culture.
+For over thirty-five years I have taught courses in literature and other arts, as well as Access courses for the Open University in the North West of England, mainly in Manchester and Liverpool.
+I have held appointments at the University of Kent (American Literature) and the Universities of Manchester (American Literature) and Liverpool (Latin American Studies), teaching American, British and other European literatures, as well as U.S. film studies, photography and visual culture.

 My research interests are mainly in modern and contemporary American literature.
 My last book was F. Scott Fitzgerald (Palgrave Macmillan, London and New York, 2012) and I am co-editor and co-founder of the F. Scott Fitzgerald Review, published annually by the Pennsylvania State University Press.
 My second book, Norman Mailer (Macmillan, London and New York, 1995), links also to my current post on the Board of Editors of the Mailer Review, published annually by the University of South Florida.
-Other books include Saul Bellow and the Decline of Humanism (Macmillan, London, 1990) and a co-edited collection of essays by British and American scholars, American Mythologies: Essays on American Literature (Liverpool University Press, and Oxford University Press, New York, 2005).
+Other books include Saul Bellow and the Decline of Humanism (Macmillan, London, 1990), a publication in the Macmillan New Directions in American Studies series edited by Professor Eric Homberger, and a co-edited collection of essays by British and American scholars, American Mythologies: Essays on American Literature (Liverpool University Press, and Oxford University Press, New York, 2005).
 Recent essays include 'F. Scott Fitzgerald and the Great Depression', in F. Scott Fitzgerald in Context, ed.
 Bryant Mangum (Cambridge University Press, London and New York, 2013) and ‘Fly Boys and Angels: Mailer on the Moon’ in the Mailer Review (Fall, 2015).
 I am a published poet, and was a founding member and first co-convenor of the OU Arts Teaching and Scholarship Network.

 Scholarships, Research Grants, Fellowships: Carnegie Scholarship, University of Dundee (1974); Fulbright Scholarship, Purdue University, Indiana (1974-1976); Honor Society of Phi Kappa Phi, Purdue University (1976); Major Scottish Studentship, University of Kent at Canterbury (1976-1979); Wolfson Scholarship (1978); University of Liverpool Research Award (1990); Research Affiliate, Department of Literature, Open University (2005-2012); Honorary Research Associateship, Department of English, Open University (2012-); Fellow, FRSA, Royal Society for the Arts (2008-).
 I have delivered conference papers at universities in Europe and the United States, many funded by the Open University and was Co-organiser of EVAC (Effects of Vietnam on American Culture), the first international conference on the cultural effects of the Vietnam War, at the Metropolitan University of Manchester (June 1986).